Covert channel

-In computer security, a covert channel is a type of attack that creates a capability to transfer information objects between processes that are not supposed to be allowed to communicate by the computer security policy.
+In computer security, a covert channel is used in a type of attack that creates a capability to transfer information objects between processes that are not supposed to be allowed to communicate by the computer security policy.
 The term, originated in 1973 by Butler Lampson, is defined as channels "not intended for information transfer at all, such as the service program's effect on system load," to distinguish it from legitimate channels that are subjected to access controls by COMPUSEC.

 Characteristics

 A covert channel is so called because it is hidden from the access control mechanisms of secure operating systems since it does not use the legitimate data transfer mechanisms of the computer system (typically, read and write), and therefore cannot be detected or controlled by the security mechanisms that underlie secure operating systems.
 Covert channels are exceedingly hard to install in real systems, and can often be detected by monitoring system performance.
 In addition, they suffer from a low signal-to-noise ratio and low data rates (typically, on the order of a few bits per second).
 They can also be removed manually with a high degree of assurance from secure systems by well established covert channel analysis strategies.

 Covert channels are distinct from, and often confused with, legitimate channel exploitations that attack low-assurance pseudo-secure systems using schemes such as steganography or even less sophisticated schemes to disguise prohibited objects inside of legitimate information objects.
 The legitimate channel misuse by steganography is specifically not a form of covert channel.

 Covert channels can tunnel through secure operating systems and require special measures to control.
 Covert channel analysis is the only proven way to control covert channels.
 By contrast, secure operating systems can easily prevent misuse of legitimate channels, so distinguishing both is important.
 Analysis of legitimate channels for hidden objects is often misrepresented as the only successful countermeasure for legitimate channel misuse.
 Because this amounts to analysis of large amounts of software, it was shown as early as 1972 to be impractical.
 Without being informed of this, some are misled to believe an analysis will "manage the risk" of these legitimate channels.